dpi-tta-lessons/html-css-basics/content.md

 The browser just shows `This is a test.` ignoring whitespace and newlines.

-## HTML Comments: Talk to Humans, Not Computers
+## Comments: Talk to Humans, Not Computers

 Sometimes, you want to leave notes in your HTML that the browser won’t show.
 That’s what <strong>comments</strong> are for.